Enterprise Edition only

 Once the user has got the zipped folder he/she must switch tenant and enter as its admin.
 Then select the import tab from the Export/Import main window.

 The user must use the arrows to indicate the glossaries he/she wants to import in the target tenant.
 No further information are needed to end the process.
-Then the user has to enter the target tenant as administrator and use the import tab to finalize the import.
+Then the user has to enter the target tenant as administrator and use the import tab to finalise the import.

 This functionality allows to Export/Import the following elements